PomHaffs/App---PokeMap/README.md

 PokeMap full stack application - location finder using geolocation, allowing user to store locations with selected pokemon.

 ##API:
-FireBase
+- FireBase
-GeoFire
+- GeoFire
+- MapKit

 ##What I leaned:
-Integration of geotagging
+Integration of GPS
 Saving data to Firebase
+Linking to AppleMaps for directions
+Linking header fro Obj-C to SWift 3